Museum

 The original platform design was clean, functional and sparse—almost a minimalist distillation of a TTC subway stop.
 The overall effect of the revamp is garish, though well-intentioned.

-It was a mistake, albeit an enthusiastic one, to re-clad everything in a kind of Disneyfied tourist anti-vernacular.
+It was a mistake, albeit an enthusiastic one, to re-clad everything in a kind of Disneyfied tourist vernacular.
 Perhaps I lack imagination.

 Museum station platform view

 Gazing down the central platform: a mishmash of allusions.
-The roof could have used more of a touch-up.
+The roof deserved more of a touch-up.

 The new-look pillars represent: